fayazfazul97/demo/README.md

     score = (own impact + impact of the reactive tickets it retires) x metric_bonus x confidence / effort_points

-Piles, checked in order: Hand off (not engineering work) -> Investigate first (effort unclear, low confidence, enough impact) -> Do now (score >= funding line) -> Later (within the band below the line) -> Not this quarter.
+Categories, checked in order: Hand off (not engineering work) -> Investigate first (effort unclear, low confidence, enough impact) -> Do now (score >= priority threshold) -> Later (within the band below the line) -> Not this quarter.
 Do-now items spill to Later when committed points exceed quarter capacity.

-The split is the share of committed points (Do now + Investigate first) by classification.
+The split is the share of allocated effort points (Do now + Investigate first) by classification.
+Spare capacity is filled from Later (configurable) so the quarter is fully allocated.
 Handed-off work is excluded because it is not roadmap capacity.

 Every number in the formula lives in `DEFAULT_CONFIG` in `scoring.py` and is exposed in the sidebar.